puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/it-IT/microsoft-edge-policies.md

   [Torna all'inizio](#microsoft-edge---criteri)

   ### NewTabPageSetFeedType
-  #### Configura l'esperienza della nuova scheda di Microsoft Edge
+  #### Configure the Microsoft Edge new tab page experience
   >Versioni supportate: Microsoft Edge in Windows e Mac dalla versione 79 o successiva

   #### Descrizione
-  Consente di scegliere l'esperienza di feed di Microsoft News o Office 365 per la nuova scheda.
+  Lets you choose either the Microsoft News or Office 365 feed experience for the new tab page.

-Quando imposti questi criteri sull'esperienza del feed di Microsoft News (0), gli utenti visualizzeranno l'esperienza del feed di Microsoft News nella nuova scheda.
+When you set this policy to Microsoft News feed experience (0), users will see the Microsoft News feed experience on the new tab page.

-Quando imposti questi criteri nell'esperienza di feed di Office 365 (1), gli utenti con un accesso browser Azure Active Directory vedranno l'esperienza del feed di Office 365 nella nuova scheda.
+When you set this policy to Office 365 feed experience (1), users with an Azure Active Directory browser sign-in will see the Office 365 feed experience on the new tab page.

-Se disabiliti o non configuri questi criteri:
+If you disable or don't configure this policy:

-- Agli utenti con un accesso browser Azure Active Directory l'accesso al browser verrà offerta l'esperienza di feed su nuova scheda di Office 365, oltre all'esperienza di feed su nuova scheda standard.
+- Users with an Azure Active Directory browser sign-in are offered the Office 365 new tab page feed experience, as well as the standard new tab page feed experience.

-- Agli utenti che non dispongono di un accesso browser Azure Active Directory vedranno l'esperienza su nuova scheda standard.
+- Users without an Azure Active Directory browser sign-in will see the standard new tab page experience.

-Se configuri questi criteri *e* i criteri [NewTabPageLocation](#newtabpagelocation), [NewTabPageLocation](#newtabpagelocation) ha la precedenza.
+If you configure this policy *and* the [NewTabPageLocation](#newtabpagelocation) policy, [NewTabPageLocation](#newtabpagelocation) has precedence.

-Impostazione predefinita: disabilitati o non configurati.
+Default setting:  Disabled or not configured.

-* 0 = Esperienza di feed di Microsoft News
+* 0 = Microsoft News feed experience

-* 1 = Esperienza di feed di Office 365
+* 1 = Office 365 feed experience

   #### Funzionalità supportate:
   - Può essere obbligatorio: Sì